 We classify intangible assets into three categories: (1) intangible assets with definite lives subject to amortization, (2) intangible assets with indefinite lives not subject to amortization, and (3) goodwill.
 We determine the useful lives of our identifiable intangible assets after considering the specific facts and circumstances related to each intangible asset.
 Factors we consider when determining useful lives include the contractual term of any agreement related to the asset, the historical performance of the asset, our long-term strategy for using the asset, any laws or regulations which could impact the useful life of the asset and other economic factors, including competition and specific market conditions.
 Intangible assets that are deemed to have definite lives are amortized, primarily on a straight-line basis, over their useful lives, generally five years.
 IPR&D has an indefinite life and is not amortized until completion and development of the project, at which time the IPR&D becomes an amortizable asset.
 If the related project is not completed in a timely manner or the project is terminated or abandoned, the Company may have an impairment related to the IPR&D, calculated as the excess of the asset's carrying value over its fair value.
 The intangible assets with estimable useful lives are amortized on a straight line basis over their respective estimated useful lives to their estimated residual values.
 This method of amortization approximates the expected future cash flow generated from their use.
-During the three months ended March 31, 2016 and 2015, there were no impairments.
+During the three and six months ended June 30, 2016 and 2015, there were no impairments.

 Use of Estimates - The Company's consolidated financial statements have been prepared in accordance with GAAP.
 The preparation of these consolidated financial statements requires us to make significant estimates and judgments that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures of contingent assets and liabilities.
 We evaluate our estimates, including those related to contingencies, on an ongoing basis.
 We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-Significant estimates include the valuation of intangible assets, the amortization lives of intangible assets, valuation of contingent consideration, inputs for valuing warrants and stock-based compensation, and the allowance for doubtful accounts.
+Significant estimates include the valuation of intangible assets, the amortization lives of intangible assets, valuation of contingent consideration, inputs for valuing warrants, a note payable beneficial conversion feature and stock-based compensation, and the allowance for doubtful accounts.
 It is at least reasonably possible that a change in the estimates will occur in the near term.

-Reportable Segment - With the recent CanX Acquisition, the Company has two business segments.
+Reportable Segment - With the recent CanX Acquisition, the Company has two business segments; consumer products and specialty pharmaceutical.
 Our consumer products segment develops, manufactures and markets products based on plant-based CBD, including under the name PlusCBDTM in a variety of market sectors including nutraceutical, beauty care, specialty foods and vape.
-Our drug development segment is newly established to develop a variety of drug candidates which use synthetic CBD as a primary active ingredient.
-There were no activities for the Company's drug development segment for the three months ended March 31, 2016.
+Our specialty pharmaceutical segment is newly established to develop a variety of drug candidates which use synthetic CBD as a primary active ingredient.
+The specialty pharmaceutical segment began development activities during the second quarter of 2016.

 Cash and Cash Equivalents - For purposes of the consolidated statements of cash flows, the Company considers amounts held by financial institutions and short-term investments with an original maturity of three months or less when purchased to be cash and cash equivalents.
-At each of March 31, 2016 and December 31, 2015, the Company had no cash equivalents.
+At each of June 30, 2016 and December 31, 2015, the Company had no cash equivalents.